willryan/factory.ts/README.md

 Given an interface or type definition, create a factory for generating test data.
 Values for each key may be defaulted or be calculated each time based on a sequence number and the values for other keys.

 Version 0.3.2 introduces a new set of async factory methods for cases where asynchronicity is required to generate values.
+See sync.spec.ts for examples.

+Version 0.3.3 introduces a pipeline mechanism for building up a key-value set of data.
+See pipeline.spec.ts for an example.

 ## Example